ChRe777/TheGoodOnes/README.md

 7. **Rule of Transparency**: Design for visibility to make inspection and debugging easier.
 8. **Rule of Robustness**: Robustness is the child of transparency and simplicity.

+#### Complexity vs. complicated

+Some interesting from the book [Living with Complexity - Chapter 1](https://www.jnd.org/dn.mss/LWCChapter1.pdf)

+I distinguish between **complexity** and **complicated**.
+I use the word “complexity” to *describe a state of the world*.
+The word “complicated” describes a *state of mind*.
+The dictionary defini- tion for “complexity” suggests things with many intricate and in- terrelated parts, which is just how I use the term.
+The definition for “complicated” includes as a secondary meaning “confusing,” which is what I am concerned with in my definition of that word.
+I use the word “complex” to describe the state of the world, the tasks we do, and the tools we use to deal with them.
+I use the word “complicated” or “confused” to describe the psychological state of a person in attempting to understand, use, or interact with something in the world.
+Princeton University’s WordNet program makes this point by suggesting that “complicated” means “puz- zling complexity.”